fragileeye/POA/README.md

 | POA    | Arbitrary     | Fast, persistent   | Preempt flow entries of normal applications |

 ## Description of the folds:
-+ compare_attack_detection: results of comparing POA and FOA.
++ compare_attack_detection: results of comparing POA and HROA as well as LROA.
 + compare_seg_mgmt: codes and results of table segmentation exp.
 + compare_rule_replace: codes and results of flow eviction exp, and the pcap files used to conduct the exp.
 + compare_detection: codes and results of attack detection exp.